-While many state insurance directors communicate with other insurance departments and, often times, model their insurance
+While many state insurance directors communicate with other insurance departments and model their insurance

 regulations in a similar fashion, the biggest differences often come down to when and

-how the rules apply to an employer.
+how the rules apply to a business.
 Some of the most common difference include:

-on the basis of the employee's claims history.
+on the basis of an employee's claims history.
 To avoid discrimination of this type,

 Find your best workers compensation quotes.
 It takes 3 minutes.